Antidepressants: Selecting one that's right for you

 - Other health conditions.
 Some antidepressants may cause problems if you have certain mental or physical health conditions.
 On the other hand, certain antidepressants may help treat other physical or mental health conditions along with depression.
-For example, bupropion (Wellbutrin) may help relieve symptoms of both attention-deficit/hyperactivity disorder (ADHD) and depression.
-Other examples include using duloxetine (Cymbalta) to help with pain symptoms or fibromyalgia, or using amitriptyline to prevent migraine headaches.
+For example, venlafaxine (Effexor XR) may relieve symptoms of anxiety disorders and bupropion may help you stop smoking.
+Other examples include using duloxetine (Cymbalta) to help with pain symptoms or fibromyalgia, or using amitriptyline to prevent migraines.

 Types of antidepressants

 Certain brain chemicals called neurotransmitters are associated with depression — particularly serotonin (ser-o-TOE-nin), norepinephrine (nor-ep-ih-NEF-rin) and dopamine (DOE-puh-meen).
 Most antidepressants relieve depression by affecting these neurotransmitters, sometimes called chemical messengers, which aid in communication between brain cells.
 Each type (class) of antidepressant affects these neurotransmitters in slightly different ways.